m4tx/thinkpad-p14s-g4-linux/README.md

 ## Sound

+The default speaker sound is terrible, so the repository includes [EasyEffects](https://github.com/wwmm/easyeffects) presets to make it better.
+This includes:
+* Dynamic, Game, Movie, Music, and Voice presets using convolver effect config taken from P14s G4 Windows installation ("ThinkPad P14s G4 - Dynamic", "ThinkPad P14s G4 - Game", "ThinkPad P14s G4 - Movie", "ThinkPad P14s G4 - Music", "ThinkPad P14s G4 - Voice")
-The default speaker sound is terrible, so the repository includes an [EasyEffects](https://github.com/wwmm/easyeffects) preset to make it better.
-This includes a mix of a modified LoudnessEqualizer preset from [Digitalone1/EasyEffects-Presets](https://github.com/Digitalone1/EasyEffects-Presets) and a Music/Movies convolver effect config taken from T14s G3 Windows installation.
+* A mix of a modified LoudnessEqualizer preset from [Digitalone1/EasyEffects-Presets](https://github.com/Digitalone1/EasyEffects-Presets) and a Music/Movies convolver effect config taken from T14s G3 Windows installation ("ThinkPad P14s G4 - Legacy" preset)

 To install the presets, just run the following command:

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/m4tx/thinkpad-p14s-g4-linux/master/install_easyeffects.sh)"
 ```

-Then, to use it, open EasyEffects, and select the "ThinkPad P14s G4" preset in the "Presets" menu in the upper-left corner of the application window.
+Then, to use it, open EasyEffects, and select one of the "ThinkPad P14s G4" presets in the "Presets" menu in the upper-left corner of the application window.

 ## Fan control